tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/add-scoring-profiles-to-a-search-index.md

 |`defaultScoringProfile`|When executing a search request, if no scoring profile is specified, then default scoring is used ([tf-idf](http://www.tfidf.com/) only).<br /><br /> A default scoring profile name can be set here, causing Azure Search to use that profile when no specific profile is given in the search request.|

 ##  <a name="bkmk_interpolation"></a> Set interpolations
- Interpolations allow you to define the slope for which the score is boosted at the start of the range and declines towards the end of the range.
+ Interpolations allow you to set the shape of the slope used for scoring.
+Because scoring is high to low, the slope is always decreasing, but the interpolation determines the curve of the downward slope.
 The following interpolations can be used:

 |||
 |-|-|